Skip to content

 Adding Shortening

 If you add solid shortening to the cooking oil, you should either melt it before adding it to the fryers or cut it into small pieces.
-Put the shortening below, between, and on top of the tubes without leaving any air spaces.
-Then turn on the burners for 5-10 seconds and turn them off for a minute, repeating the cycle until the shortening has melted.
-If there is smoke when the burners are on, this means that the shortening is burning.
-In this case, turn the burners on for a shorter amount of time and turn them off for longer in the cycle.
-Burnt shortening has a shorter life span.
+Place the shortening below, between, and on top of the tubes without leaving any air spaces.
+Then turn on the burners for 5-10 seconds and turn them off for a minute, repeating this cycle until the shortening has melted.
+If you see smoke when the burners are on, this means that the shortening is burning.
+When this happens, turn the burners on for a shorter amount of time and turn them off for longer when melting them.
+Burnt oil has a shorter lifespan.

 The quality of the cooking oil you use will affect the quality of your food.
 Filtering the cooking oil regularly is a great way to maximize the use of the cooking oil and produce better quality food.
-Filtering the cooking oil can extend its useful life by one day each time while two days of oil life are lost every time you don’t filter the oil.
+Each time you filter the oil, you can extend its useful life by one day.
+Neglecting to filter the oil can shorten its life by as much as two days.

 Oil Filtering Tips

-We recommend that you use a Portable Filer Machine (PFM) to filter your oil following these steps:
+We recommend that you use a Portable Filter Machine (PFM) to filter your oil following these steps:

 • Put the grate with the elevated bars on the floor of the PFM